-Should You Fertilize Desert Plants?
+Should You Fertilize Desert Landscape Plants?

 Should you fertilize desert landscape plants?
 Or is this a maintenance step you should skip?
 Here’s a look at the pros and cons of fertilizing, synthetic vs organic fertilizers, and the 5 times you should never fertilize your plants.